تعداد نشریات | 11 |

 نویسندگان [English] | ||

-Morteza Heidarimozaffar1؛ Zahra Dalvand2 | ||
+M. Heidarimozaffar1؛ Z. Dalvand2 | ||

 1Department of Civil Engineering, Faculty of Engineering, Bu-Ali Sina University, Hamadan, Iran | ||

-2PhD Student, Faculty of Engineering, Bu-Ali Sina University | ||
+2Department of Computer Science, Faculty of Engineering, Bu-Ali Sina University, Hamedan, Iran | ||

 چکیده [English] | ||